 This is why customers turn to hosting providers such as Connectria to leverage their infrastructure and be geographically dispersed.
 Customers in California typically want to be “over the mountains” or east of Denver, companies on the East coast tend to ask for locations West of the Mississippi.
 Connectria has 4 distinct solutions for iSeries disaster recovery, depending on what the customer’s RTO and RPO would be.
 Different solutions fit different RTO and RPO objectives, with a higher price for more demanding RTOs and RPOs.

 MIMIX Replication: Constant Replication (Quickest Recovery Time)

-For mission critical applications with a RTO and a RPO of only a couple of hours we recommend using a highly available (HA) replication process.
+For mission-critical applications with an RTO and an RPO of only a few hours, we recommend using a highly available (HA) replication process.
 At Connectria we use MIMIX replication software although there are other alternatives such as iTera.
 This option provides the quickest recovery times as data is being constantly replicated across the wire to our DR site.
 That being said, it is the costliest option of the three.